 What is the prognosis for children with Kawasaki's disease?

-However, the outcome is not so favorable in every case.
+However, the outcome is not so favorable in every child.
 Rarely, Kawasaki's disease can cause death from blood clots forming in abnormal areas of widening (aneurysms) of the heart arteries (coronary arteries).
 Aneurysms of the arteries to the heart (coronary arteries) can occur early or late, even when the children are adults.
 Those children with larger aneurysms have a worse prognosis because of this risk.
 Those whose echocardiograms do not demonstrate widening of the coronary arteries throughout life do best.
 Those with any signs of aneurysm changes require very close monitoring.
 Children less than 6 months of age and those with high levels of inflammation on blood testing are at highest risk.

 The earlier the diagnosis is made and treatment is begun the better the outcome.

 Researchers are searching for methods of detecting which children are at risk for the development of aneurysms of the coronary arteries.
 Further research is under way to investigate a variety of criteria for atypical variants of Kawasaki's disease that do not have classical presentations.

 Because the cause of Kawasaki's disease has not been determined, there are no measures known that can prevent the disease.
 Early evaluation and treatment can decrease the chance for long-term problems.